Why some Shopify customers order then return constantly (and how to spot the pattern)

 1. The bracketer

-Orders 3-5 variants of the same SKU (different sizes or colors) intending to keep one.
-Your data fingerprint:
+Orders 3 to 5 variants of the same SKU (different sizes or colors) intending to keep one.
+Data fingerprint:

 - Multiple orders, same customer, same product, different variants

-- Time between orders < 24 hours (they order it all at once)
+- Time between orders under 24 hours (ordered all at once)

-- Return rate > 70% on those specific orders
+- Return rate over 70% on those specific orders

-- Usually no issue for low-AOV merchants; expensive if AOV > $100
+- Usually no issue for low-AOV stores, expensive when AOV is above $100

-Bracketing is the hardest to judge — legitimate customers do it occasionally when sizing is unclear.
-Abuse is when it's the same customer doing it monthly.
-See Bracketing: When Buying Five Sizes Is Normal and When It's Abuse for the line.
+Bracketing is the hardest to judge.
+Legitimate customers do it occasionally when sizing is unclear.
+Abuse is when the same customer does it monthly.
+See Bracketing: when buying five sizes is normal and when it's abuse for the line.

-Orders for a specific event (wedding, interview, photoshoot), returns within 5 days of receipt as "unworn".
-Your data fingerprint:
+Orders for a specific event (wedding, interview, photo shoot), returns within 5 days of receipt as "unworn."
+Data fingerprint:

-- Orders timed around obvious event calendar (proms, weddings, holidays)
+- Orders timed around an obvious event calendar (proms, weddings, holidays)

 - Return reason "didn't fit" or "changed my mind"